CopeBrandon/HabitYouHeard/ThingsIdChange.md

     - Size of description box minimum size?
     - Home and Habits page "habit" buttons
     - Appbar gets taller as aspect ratio decreases, might require javascript to calculate whenever viewport changes?
+    - Appbar back button needs to be centered better.
     - Possibly add a dropdown if aspect ratio decreases instead of the above.
 - Rework getBadgeNameAndURL function to call an instance of an object that contains all data instead of using a series of arrays.
     - Basically, have a "Badge class" that contains the division, its colors, number, ranking in the division, and imgurl